gery28/Ships_of_Balaton/README.md

 + Pause: ESC

 # Errors:
-+ Sometimes the save switch is gets clicked twice and doesn't switch
++ Sometimes the save switch gets clicked twice and doesn't switch
 + Sometimes the ship animation doesn't work when 2 buttons are pressed

 # Windows Build